hgb-bin-proteomics/TMT/README.md

 ### Configuration

-Please set the following parameters according to your needs in the `config.toml` file.
+Please set the following parameters according to your needs in the `config.toml` file:

 ```toml
 [METHOD]